zalando-stups/documentation/user-guide/access-control.rst

 A resource server is a service, that stores data of resource owners and has to protect them.
 It is typically a REST CRUD API, that provides access to certain information.
 The resource server will deny every access to a resource as long as it does not get a valid proof, that the resource owner allows the access.
-Resource server mostly don't have much logic besides validation.
+Resource server mostly doesn't have much logic besides validation.

 Client